 You are currently allowed to enter the United Kingdom for 6 months for these purposes:

-The only difference is that you will need the UK ETA to do that, whereas now you don’t need anything.
+The only difference is that you now need the UK ETA to do that, whereas before, you didn’t need anything (as a Canadian or an American).

-If you want to enter for any other purpose or any longer length of time not currently allowed with the visa-free regime, you still won’t be allowed to do that with the UK ETA.
+If you want to enter for any other purpose or for a longer length of time not allowed under the visa-free regime before the ETA addition, you still aren’t allowed to do that with the UK ETA.

 Learning how to travel for less